openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

+> **NOTE**: The precision of weigths gets INT8 only after the step of model conversion to OpenVINO Intermediate Representation.
+You can expect the model footprint reduction only for that format.

 These were the basic steps to applying the QAT method from the NNCF.
 However, it is required in some cases to save/load model checkpoints during the training.
 Since NNCF wraps the original model with its own object it provides an API for these needs.

 ### 7. (Optional) Save checkpoint